-Provision C.20 of MRP 3.0 is a new provision, requiring each Permittee to submit an annual fiscal analysis of the capital and operation and maintenance costs incurred to comply with MRP 3.0's requirements (listed in Provision C.20.b.(iii)).
+Provision C.20 is a new provision in MRP 3.0, requiring each Permittee to submit an annual fiscal analysis of the capital and operation and maintenance costs incurred to comply with MRP 3.0's requirements (listed in Provision C.20.b.(iii)).
 The analysis is required to include a description of the source of funds for necessary expenditures, including legal restrictions on the use of such funds, and identify any funding resources shared on a regional or countywide basis.
-During FY 2022/23, EOA assisted C/CAG to participate in a regional collaboration to develop a cost reporting framework and fiscal analysis methodology, in collaboration with San Mateo County Permittees, other Bay Area countywide stormwater programs, and Water Board staff.
+During FY 2022-23, EOA assisted C/CAG to participate in a regional collaboration to develop a cost reporting framework and fiscal analysis methodology, in collaboration with San Mateo County Permittees, other Bay Area countywide stormwater programs, and Water Board staff.
 The project team is also tracking statewide efforts currently underway to develop a cost reporting framework.
 The Bay Area Regional Cost Reporting Framework and Guidance Manual were submitted to the Water Board by the June 30, 2023 deadline in MRP 3.0.
-During FY 2023/24, EOA assisted with responses to Water Board staff comments, made corresponding revisions to the Framework and Guidance Manual, and resubmitted them to the Water Board at the end of March.
-EOA will also provide a training to San Mateo County Permittees on the use of the Framework and how to prepare their fiscal analyses.
+During FY 2023-24, EOA assisted with responses to Water Board staff comments, made corresponding revisions to the Framework and Guidance Manual, and resubmitted them to the Water Board at the end of March.
+During FY 2024-25, EOA provided a customized Framework for San Mateo County Permittees, conducted a training to Permittees on the use of the Framework and how to prepare their fiscal analyses, and continued to provide on-call support to permittees.